blaix/blaix.github.com/_posts/2010-11-11-upload-failed-evernote-android.markdown

 this time so I contacted support.
 They recommended I upgrade to the beta version by visiting [this url](http://s.evernote.com/androidbeta) on my phone, but by the time I go the message the uploads started working again.

+## Update 2 - Jan 4, 2010:

+I'm on the latest version and this has mostly been resolved.
+For some reason I usually see upload failed errors after sending something to evernote via the "share" menu of another app (Twitter in particular).
+Eventually the notes do sync, but it's quite annoying.
+Anyone else seeing this or have suggestions?